IRAS-HKA/aip_wiki/docs/how_to_start_aip.md

 The only input is cylinder_ids, which an array of int32.
 The content of the array are the ejectors, which will be opened.
 Those are being read from the behavior tree.

 #### 3.1.
-Start Automatic modus via Behavior Trees
+Start automatic mode via Behavior Trees

-1. Prerequisite: Docker (AIP_BringUP) and connection to robot is up and running
+1. Prerequisite: Docker (AIP_BringUP) and connection to robot is up and running.
-2. We recommend using Terminator due to many terminal windows.
+2. It is recommended to use Terminator to use many terminal windows in parallel.
-3. Connect with second terminal to existing docker session
+3. Connect with second terminal to existing docker session:

     ```bash
     docker exec -it aip_bringup bash